open-telemetry/oteps/text/0148-sampling-probability.md

 There is a natural relationship between statistical bias and variance.
 Approximate counting comes with variance, a matter of fact which can be controlled for by the sample size.
-Variance is unavoidable in an unbiased sample, but it vanishes when you have enough data.
+Variance is unavoidable in an unbiased sample, but variance diminishes with increasing sample size.

 Although this makes it sound like small sample sizes are a problem, due to expected high variance, this is just a limitation of the technique.
 When variance is high, use a larger sample size.

-An easy approach for lowering variance is to aggregate sample frames together across time.
-For example, although the estimates drawn from a one-minute sample may have high variance, combining an hour of one-minute sample frames into an aggregate data set is guaranteed to lower variance.
-It must, because the data remains unbiased.
+An easy approach for lowering variance is to aggregate sample frames together across time, which generally increases the size of the subpopulations being counted.
+For example, although the estimates for the rate of spans by distinct name drawn from a one-minute sample may have high variance, combining an hour of one-minute sample frames into an aggregate data set is guaranteed to lower variance (assuming the numebr of span names stays fixed).
+It must, because the data remains unbiased, and more data yields lower variance.

 ### Conveying the sampling probability